dpareasy/RT1_final_assignment/README.md

 ```

-CancelGoal():
+CancelGoal() function:

-Used to cancel, if it exists, the last goal set.
+Used to cancel, if it exists, the last goal saved.

 ```
 CancelGoal(){